 KBC Asset Management NV assesses all companies on the 'Human Rights List' of KBC Group as well as all companies meeting the criteria below:

-• a high or severe controversy score related to Human Rights, for subindustries for which a severe controversy score related to Human Rights, for all other subindustries.
+- a high or severe controversy score related to Human Rights, for subindustries for which Human Rights are considered a high or severe risk. - a severe controversy score related to Human Rights, for all other subindustries.